 - Secondly, knowing what the customer expects and being able to deliver it means having enough staff, and the right people to meet consumer demand and service after the sale.

 With pricing for most items fairly transparent online, it’s often a company’s culture and the way they deal with people that can make a difference in purchase decisions.
 This can extend to your company’s values and branding.

-In recognising the importance of marketing mix, It helps to truly understand your target customer intimately.
+Recognising the importance of marketing mix It helps to truly understand your target customer intimately.